passingthru67/workspaces-to-dock/README.md

 If you have the .zip file, go to Gnome Tweak tools --> Shell Extensions --> Install from zip file --> choose the zip file.

-If you have the source code, copy the folder to the appropriate place:
+If you have the source code, rename the folder and copy it to the appropriate place:

 	$ cp workspaces-to-dock@passingthru67@gmail.com ~/.local/share/gnome-shell/extensions/